hopemyanmarcso/content-ops-starter/content/pages/index.md

       - title: ''
         subtitle: ''
         text: >+
-          **(3)Tuberculosis (TB)**

-          We work to combat TB by offering screening, treatment, and support services, particularly in underserved communities.

-          **(4)Sexually Transmitted Infections (STI)**

-          Our programs focus on STI prevention, education, and treatment to reduce transmission and promote sexual health.
+          **(6)Legal Awareness**

+          We empower communities with knowledge of their legal rights and provide assistance to navigate legal challenges, especially for marginalized groups.

-          **(5)Mental Health**
+          **(7)Sexual and Reproductive Health**

-          We provide mental health support through counseling services, awareness campaigns, and community-based programs to reduce stigma and improve access to care.
+          Our sexual and reproductive health programs aim to provide comprehensive education, resources, and services to promote informed and healthy choices, including cervical cancer screening and prevention.

         image:
           url: /images/icon2.svg